GoudyGareb/GoudyGareb/README.md

 - 🎨 Design is my strategy, not just aesthetics.
 - 🧑‍💻 I build sleek, responsive websites using HTML, CSS, JS—and sprinkle in personality.
 - 📚 I'm also a legal studies student and a lifelong learner.
-- 🌍 Based in [your location], working remotely worldwide.
+- 🌍 Based in KSA, working remotely worldwide.

 ---